 Showing books tagged "Canada"

-This well-preserved first printing hardcover is in near fine condition.
-The pages are tight, clean, and appear unread.
-The book is tight, square, and unmarked, though it is a former library copy.
-The dust jacket is unmarked, and the book features grey cloth boards with grey lettering on the spine.
+This beautiful first printing hardcover is in near fine condition.
+There are no marks; the pages are tight, clean, and well-preserved.
+The book itself is tight, square, and well-preserved.
+The dust jacket is unmarked, black cloth boards, and gilt lettering on the spine of the book.